ninabarzh/ipa/content/en/docs/workshops/detect-fakes/facilitator-guide.md

 translationKey: "facilitator-guide"
 ---

-## Goal of this guide

-To help you guide the Deepfake Defence workshop in a way that is hands-on, emotionally safe, and myth-busting—building critical awareness without fuelling paranoia.
+To support guiding the Deepfake Defence workshop in a way that is hands-on, emotionally safe, and myth-busting—building critical awareness without fuelling paranoia.
 Participants can leave with more confidence, not less.

 ---